-Photonics is the science and technology of generating, controlling, and detecting light.
+Photonics is the science and technology of generating, controlling and detecting light.
 Photonics is of increasing importance to our society, as illustrated by the 2009 and 2014 Nobel Prize in Physics.
 Optical fibre communication, which relies on optical fibres combined with several other photonics devices, forms the backbone of today’s information technology.
-Light emitting diodes provide bright and energy saving white lamps for tomorrow’s lighting.
+Light-emitting diodes provide bright and energy-efficient white lamps for tomorrow’s lighting.
 Our programme offers education in the main areas of photonics: engineering (generation and manipulation of light), communication (transport of information by optical and microwave techniques), diagnostics (utilisation of light in industry, health care, etc.) and component technology (nanophotonics, optoelectronics, solar cells, etc).
-Our programme provides in-depth understanding of optics and laser technology, practical experience of optical design, practical experience in an optics and laser laboratory, and in-depth knowledge of some of the main photonics applications (e.g. communication or biophotonics).
+Our programme provides an in-depth understanding of optics and laser technology, practical experience of optical design, practical experience in an optics and laser laboratory and in-depth knowledge of some of the main photonics applications (e.g. communication or biophotonics).

 For information on specialisations and elective courses, see www.fysik.lu.se/english/education/start-studying/masters-programme

 Employment opportunities exist in many areas.
 Applications of photonics include light detection, telecommunications, information processing, illumination, metrology, spectroscopy, medicine, laser material processing, robotics and defence.
 The photonics industry is in rapid expansion worldwide.
 In addition, two international research facilities create opportunities for photonics engineers in Lund – MAX IV, a synchrotron radiation laboratory that opened in Lund in June 2016, and ESS, the European Spallation Source that is currently under construction.